 A few years ago, eight, to be more precise, my life took a very different turn.
 I became a manager, taking on a completely new level of responsibility and job complexity.
 Shortly after my promotion, I found out I was going to become a mother.
 Being a rookie at both roles, I was literally in survival mode for the first years.
 In my head, I had to do everything perfectly, I had to give it all, fit one thousand things in one day and still, it wasn’t good enough.
 As I wrote before, I thought that doing more was the solution I needed.
 That by doing more, I was doing better.
 I was wrong.

-Besides meditation, which helped me slow down and be more present, managing my time and priorities was the second most important learning during these challenging years.
+Besides meditation and mindfulness, which helped me slow down and be more present, managing my time and priorities was the second most important learning during these challenging years.
 Was there a better way to plan my days, my weeks, my months, so I could avoid getting burned out, trying to fit too many things in the only box that can never expand: time?
-As I found out later, while reading Nir Eyal’s Indistractable, the best place to start is understanding what we truly value in our life.
+As I found out later, while reading Nir Eyal’s Indistractable, the best place to start, is understanding what we truly value in our life.

 The principle is very simple.
 We all have a thousand things we want to do and there’s never enough time for everything.